michaeltelford/go_reference_project/README.md

 #### Installation

-The `go get` command is used to install a 3rd party lib/package e.g. :
+The `go get` command is used to install a 3rd party lib/package locally e.g. :

 ```
 	$ go get github.com/justinas/alice